My story of becoming an entrepreneur—and how I nearly lost everything on the very first day.

-I was reminded of this story when I was preparing for my Mixergy interview.
+I was reminded of this story as I was preparing for my Mixergy interview back in 2017.

 Friends coached me to focus on stories rather than facts, and while I didn’t get to tell this particular story, I found myself nostalgic as I recalled it.

 Most of us remember these key turning points: first jobs, first loves, the first time we discover a problem or cause that we end up dedicating our lives to.